CrossRef/event-data-user-guide/event-data-manual.md

     http://service.eventdata.crossref.org/evidence/event/«event-id»

-You will recieve `HTTP 302 Found` response which will provide the URL of the Evidence Record via the `Location` header.
+You will receive `HTTP 302 Found` response which will provide the URL of the Evidence Record via the `Location` header.
 Configure your HTTP client to follow redirects and you will download the Evidence Record.

 Inside the Evidence Record you will find an `events` section which will contain one or more events, including the one you queried for.
 Note that one piece of Evidence may have produced a number of Events.